Employment and HR

 • place of work; and

-• annual leave entitlements.
+• annual leave request requirements.

 The Cleardocs interface also enables you to choose whether to include particular clauses in the employment agreement depending on their relevance.
 For example, you can choose to include clauses to reflect whether: